denna2die4/denna2die4/README.md

 - 👋 Hi, I’m @denna2die4
 - 👀 I’m interested in PHP,MYSQL, JQuery mostly.
-But able to develop using multiple other languages.
+Able to develop using multiple other languages.
 Consider myself a well round Full Stack Developer.
 - 💞️ I’m looking to collaborate on Service Delivery projects which will generate large amounts of data that can be used to display realtime information.

 <!---